dhruv11bhandari/paradise-nursery-app/README.md

 A front-end React + Redux shopping application to browse and buy houseplants.
-Created as the final project for the course.
+Created as the final project for a course on coursera.

 GitHub Repo: [https://github.com/dhruv11bhandari/paradise-nursery-app](https://github.com/dhruv11bhandari/paradise-nursery-app)